+He crawled from his hospital bed to become one of pro football’s premier talent scouts and executives.
 He started in 1960 with the Los Angeles Chargers of the original American Football League.
 Klosterman followed the franchise to San Diego the next season, where his main job was prying top collegiate prospects from the rival NFL.
 His partner in early Charger crimes was a brash young upstart named Al Davis.

 Klosterman later built the Kansas City Chiefs into an AFL power before being lured to the NFL by Baltimore Colts’ owner Carroll Rosenbloom.
 He helped Baltimore to a 1971 Super Bowl title and then followed Rosenbloom west to L.A. in 1972.